davidgasquez/filecoin-pulse/pages/allocator/[allocator_id].md

 left join clients on clients.client_id = cda.client_id
 where 1=1
   and cda.allocator_id = '${params.allocator_id}'
-  and cda.audio_trail is not null order by height_at desc
+  and cda.audit_trail is not null order by height_at desc
 ```